Links represented by phases of algebraic curves: Realization of some known knots in coamoebas of algebraic curves

-\begin{example} Here some other examples of some known knots as a critical values of argument map restricted to a complex algebraic plane curves i.e. the contour of their coamoebas.
+In this section, we gave an explicit representation of some known knots and links as critical values of the argument map restricted to a complex algebraic plane curves.
+This is achieved via an explicit construction of complex algebraic plane curves by writing down their defining polynomials.

-\end{example}
+\begin{example} ${}$